The coldest months of the year bring beautiful scenery to Fukushima prefecture.

 Extreme Onsen Experience

-We’ve been getting many inquiries about the Extreme Onsen Experience recently.
-For safety reasons, it’s not possible to climb Mount Adatara when it’s covered by snow, so the tour becomes temporarily unavailable until the snow melts in the spring (write us a message if you’d like to be notified once the tour becomes available again!).
+The Extreme Onsen Experience is a popular activity during the so-called 'greens season', but, for safety reasons, it is not possible to climb Mount Adatara when it is covered with snow, so the tour becomes temporarily unavailable until the snow melts in the spring.
+Write us a message if you would like to be notified once the tour becomes available again!

 Alternatively...

-Soaking in the hot springs while contemplating a snowy landscape is a truly magical experience that you can enjoy in many other onsen towns in Fukushima, like the nostalgic Tsuchiyu Onsen Town.
+Soaking in the hot springs while contemplating a snowy landscape is a truly magical experience that you can enjoy in many other onsen towns, like the nostalgic Tsuchiyu Onsen Town.

 Goshiki-numa Ponds

-If you’d like to visit the Goshiki-numa ponds during winter, we recommend booking a snowshoe tour and going with an experienced guide, as travelers are discouraged from visiting independently.
+If you would like to visit the Goshiki-numa ponds during winter, we recommend booking a snowshoe tour and going with an experienced guide, as travelers are discouraged from visiting independently.

 Other Places That Are or May Become Closed for the Winter

-Ebisu Circuit could become closed in case of heavy snowfall (check the live camera and contact Ebisu Circuit directly for more information)
+Ebisu Circuit closes during most of winter due to heavy snowfall (check the live camera and contact Ebisu Circuit directly for more information).

 Experiences that are still available during the winter months: